Workforce Innovation and Opportunity Act

-The Workforce Investment Act Program (WIA) is a federally funded work training program that assists students who are currently laid off or students who have very low family income.
+The Workforce Innovation and Opportunity Act Program (WIOA) is a federally funded work training program that assists students who are currently laid off or students who have very low family income.
 The eligible student will be learning new skills for tomorrow’s workforce.
-WIA may pay a small travel stipend or assist with child care expenses to those who qualify.
+WIOA may pay a small travel stipend or assist with child care expenses to those who qualify.
 It may also pay for program required tuition, fees, books, supplies, and/or other related materials that fall within program limits.

-WIA cannot assist students who are training in certain medical programs until all pre-requisite classes have been completed, and the student has been accepted into the program of study.
-WIA may assist as most other programs of study begin.
-A WIA application can be obtained by visiting your local campus’s WIA department.
+WIOA cannot assist students who are training in certain medical programs until all pre-requisite classes have been completed, and the student has been accepted into the program of study.
+WIOA may assist as most other programs of study begin.
+A WIOA application can be obtained by visiting your local campus’s WIOA department.

 Applicants are expected to be enrolled full-time (at least 12 hours of credit classes) and must maintain a GPA of 2.0 or higher, have good work ethics grades, good attendance, and maintain a positive attitude.

-Failure to return all of the application pages and required documentation may result in receiving no assistance from WIA.
+Failure to return all of the application pages and required documentation may result in receiving no assistance from WIOA.